 Quark: Let me tell you something about Hew-mons, nephew.
 They're a wonderful, friendly people... as long as their bellies are full and their holosuites are working.
 But take away their creature comforts... deprive them of food, sleep, sonic showers... put their lives in jeopardy over an extended period of time... and those same friendly, intelligent, wonderful people will become as nasty and violent as the most bloodthirsty Klingon.
 You don't believe me?
 Look at those faces, look at their eyes...

 And Voyager gave us perpetual newbie and resident Butt Monkey Ensign Harry Kim... who in "The Chute" managed to hand beatdowns to hardened prison inmates in defense of his Heterosexual Life Partner Tom Paris, before finally snapping and turning on Paris himself.
 He was on aggression-enhancing drugs, but still.
-There was also his Heroic BSOD at the end of "Timeless."
+There was also his Heroic BSOD at the end of "Timeless," which resulted in the successful destruction of an entire timeline, as well as the way he almost single-handedly figured out how to fuck up the Hirogen occupation in "The Killing Game."
+And capped it off by telling them to go straight to hell when they figured it out.

 Voyager also gave us Kes.
 The nicest girl you'll ever meet, but don't get on her bad side.
 A body-surfing warlord who had lived for centuries found out the hard way that an angry Kes is not someone you want to mess with.